-by Bobbi J. Carothers, PhD, Brown School; Amar Dhand, MD, DPhil, School of Medicine, and Douglas Luke, PhD, Brown School
+Written by Bobbi J. Carothers, PhD, statistical data analyst III at the Brown School; Amar Dhand, MD, DPhil, adjunct assistant in the Department of Neurology at the School of Medicine; and Douglas Luke, PhD, Irving Louis Horowitz Professor in Social Policy at the Brown School

 Networks are ubiquitous.
 They are complex systems that we can see almost everywhere we look: whether it is how proteins interact, how the brain is structured, how friendships are formed, business use of organizational connections, coalitions organizing themselves to enact new policies, or how transportation and telecommunication infrastructures are organized.

 Networks play an important role on multiple fronts in public health, including disease transmission, social support systems, spread of new ideas, and policy/advocacy coalitions.
 Network science has emerged as a new discipline that focuses on answering important scientific questions through a network and complex systems lens.

 Network analysis is one of our specialties at the Center for Public Health Systems Science, here at Washington University’s Brown School.
 We use network analysis tools in several of our public health policy research and evaluation projects.
 In recent years, we have used network approaches to study diffusion of evidence-based public health guidelines, map the structure of state tobacco control programs, model the relationship of mentoring and scientific collaboration among implementation science scholars, identify gaps in national public health coalitions, and explore the relational structure of scientific teams.